What Do High School English Students Actually Need to Learn in the Age of AI?

 • put together costumes

-• fancast novels with reasoning, etc.
+• fancast novels with reasoning

 Tips for making group work effective: